iifl-logo

 Indian Space Industry Market Potential

-Indias space program has earned worldwide recognition for launching lunar probes, building satellites, ferrying foreign satellites up and has even succeeded in reaching Mars and stands out as one of the most cost-effective in the world.
+The Indian Space Research Organisation (ISRO) has carved a unique niche in the global spacefaring community, renowned for its cost-effective and innovative missions for launching lunar probes, building satellites, ferrying foreign satellites up.
+ISRO has even succeeded in reaching Mars and stands out as one of the most cost-effective in the world.

 Indian space equipment market (Rs billion) by type, for FY17-FY25P